The lot is cast into the lap; but the whole disposing thereof is of the LORD.

 If you happen to encounter a wounded person in your ordinary course of business, then you may rightly presume God put him in your path to see what you would do (Luke 10:25-37).
 If you see a natural or human disaster on the news, or windfall profits made by others, you may know with full assurance that God ordained and arranged them both.
 If they happen to you, both adversity and prosperity should direct you to Him (Eccl 7:14).

 For a great drama with the God of chance on every page, read the Bible book of Esther.
 On its delightful pages are chance events used by the God of heaven to protect His church under the rule of the Persian Empire.
-From a beauty contest to a political promotion and many other displays of God’s providence, the LORD shows His absolute rule of chance events to the benefit of His people and the ruin of His enemies.
-In light of what you read there about Mordecai and Esther, thank God for His “chance” events in your own life!
+From a beauty contest to a political promotion and many other displays of God’s providence, the LORD showed His absolute rule of chance events to the benefit of His people and the ruin of His enemies.
+In light of what you read there about Mordecai and Esther, thank God for His “chance” events in your own life.

-From sparrows to the Lord’s detailed crucifixion, it is all according to the determinate counsel and foreknowledge of the sovereign God (Ac 2:23; 4:28; 15:18).
+From sparrows to Jesus Christ’s detailed crucifixion, it is all according to the determinate counsel and foreknowledge of the sovereign God (Ac 2:23; 4:28; 15:18).
 If you have heard the joyful sound of the gospel, you should understand that God sent a man to you with no less involvement on His part than sending Philip to the eunuch or Paul to Lydia (Acts 8:26-40; 16:6-14; Rom 10:14-15; Jer 3:15; Eph 4:11-12).
 You are bound to give thanks to God always for such a blessed privilege He chose you to have (II The 2:13-14).